data-steve/data-steve.github.io/_posts/2016-03-23-porting-medium-to-jekyll-on-github.md

 tags: [GITHUB, JEKYLL, R]
 ---

+[this transition post is a copy from my Medium account for your comparison.]

 I’m porting [my Medium blog](http://medium.com/@data_steve) to host on Github using Jekyll at [data-steve.github.io](http://data-steve.github.io).
 I decided to do it with code and make a package out of it in case others might want to.